 Phase I clinical trials

-In phase I clinical trials, the dose of the drug being studied is gradually increased to find the dose that works best without causing severe side effects.
-This process is called dose escalation.
-The first participants are given a small dose of the drug.
-If there are no or few side effects, the next participants are given higher amounts of the drug until the doctors find the highest dose with the least side effects.
+In phase I clinical trials, doctors slowly increase the dose of the drug being studied.
+The goal is to find the dose that works best without causing severe side effects.
+The research community calls this process dose escalation.
+The first people in the trial get a small dose of the drug.
+If there are no or few side effects, the next participants get higher drug amounts.
+Doctors keep testing until they find the highest dose with the least side effects.

 Phase II clinical trials

 Phase II clinical trials give doctors more information about the treatment’s safety and how well it works.
 These trials also look at whether the new treatment works for a specific cancer.
 Doctors may measure the tumor size or analyze blood test results to learn if the treatment is working.

 Phase II clinical trials take about 2 years.
 They usually have 30 to 120 people.
 Sometimes phase II clinical trials will assign different people to several possible treatments.
 This may include standard treatment compared with standard treatment plus the treatment being studied.
 Or, people may be assigned to receive different doses of the treatment.
 Researchers call this a randomized phase II trial.
 Such a trial may have up to several hundred patients.

 Doctors need to show that the new treatment is likely to work and that it’s as safe as standard treatment.
 If it is, research can move to phase III clinical trials.

 Phase III clinical trials start with a new treatment that’s worked well in a small number of patients with a certain disease.
 Doctors compare the treatment with the standard of care for that disease.
 They do so by gathering data from large numbers of patients, typically more than 300, and sometimes many thousands of people.
 The goal is to find out if the new treatment is better than standard treatment and/or with fewer side effects.